Alex-Genovese/floatversion/README.md

 ### Limitations

-The input _must resemble_ semantic versioning to _some_ extent.
+The input must resemble [semantic versioning](http://semver.org/) to _some_ extent, or decimal floating points.

+Plain integers are ignored.
 The version number must be _dot separated_.
-Integers are ignored.
+Only _one_ single _hyphenated_ suffix is permitted.

 Some pre-filtering may be required.